wearefine/fae/docs/quickstart-guide.md

 ### Articles

 Now let's go to create a new article at http://localhost:3000/admin/articles/new.
 This form already does the job, but let's make it better.
-Fae's generators create files in your application so you can customize this form as we please.
+Fae's generators create files in your application so you can customize this form as you please.

 Open `app/views/admin/articles/_form.html.slim` and focus on the `main.content` section where the form fields are: